 B.B.A. with Major in Banking and Financial Economics

-The Economics Faculty together with other faculty in the College of Business and Public Administration offer a major in Banking and Financial Economics that is intended to prepare students for employment with financial institutions and government.
+The economics faculty together with other faculty in the College of Business & Public Administration offer a major in Banking and Financial Economics that is intended to prepare students for employment with financial institutions and government.
 The major is comprised of a comprehensive curriculum that provides a background in basic business, economic theory, the principles and practices of banks and other financial institutions, bank regulation, macroeconomic policy and international finance.
 Experience has shown the graduates of this program are prepared to immediately function in highly responsible positions in financial institutions and regulatory agencies.

 Students may be admitted to the College of Business & Public Administration and may elect a major within a business discipline after completing at least 60 semester hours at UND or other accredited institutions.